Hedonic Diversity Games: A Complexity Picture with More than Two Colors

 The total running time is $(n+1)^{\coalnum \cdot \colors +\bigoh(1)}$.

 Let us now turn to the more complicated case of individual stability, where we have to further refine the information we obtained by guessing.
-We additionally guess for each coalition and each color, whether agent of this colors would be accepted in the coalition by the agents already in the coalition.
-Since the trivial coalitions are similar in that regard, we merely guess for each pair of colors $c,c'$ whether there will a trivial coalition of color $c$ accepting agents of color $c'$.
+We additionally guess for each coalition and each color, whether an agent of this colors would be accepted in the coalition by the agents already in the coalition.
+Since the trivial coalitions are similar in that regard, we merely guess for each pair of colors $c,c'$ whether there will be a trivial coalition of color $c$ accepting agents of color $c'$.
 If there should be none, then we call $(c,c')$ a \emph{blocked} pair.
-Note that an agent in trivial coalition is always indifferent about agents of the same color joining, so we exclude pairs formed by the same color.
+Note that an agent in a trivial coalition is always indifferent about agents of the same color joining, so we exclude pairs formed by the same color.

 Furthermore, for each non-trivial coalition corresponding to some $C \in \mathcal{C}$ and for a color $c \in [\colors]$ such that no more agents of color $c$ should be accepted in the coalition corresponding to $C$, we guess the \emph{blocking} agent, that is, an agent $i$ such that $C^{+c} \prec_i C$, where $C^{+c}$ is obtained from the coalition corresponding to $C$ by adding one more agent of color $c$.
 Agent $i$ must have a color that should appear in $C$.
 The same agent can be reused for several colors, however not for different coalitions.
 This makes at most $(n+1)^{\coalnum \cdot \colors}$ guesses for the non-trivial coalitions and $2^{\colors^2}$ guesses for the trivial coalitions.